-- Identify and address potential challenges, as well as good practices; - Explore ways to scale methodologies to a broader set of IFCMA members, taking into account potential data and resource limitations that some countries may face; and - Converge towards a set of methodological options that is relevant for a wide set of countries while taking into account country-specific economic and emission profiles, and mitigation policy approaches.
+- Identify and address potential challenges, as well as good practices. - Explore ways to scale methodologies to a broader set of IFCMA members, considering potential data and resource limitations that some countries may face; and - Converge towards a set of methodological options that is relevant for a wide set of countries while considering country-specific economic and emission profiles, and mitigation policy approaches.